Your Salary After Coding Bootcamp: How Much Can You Earn?

 Commit to Studying Hard

-These schools maintain their results with strong employer partnerships, and for these relationships to stay strong, they have to send great candidates to the employers that fit their company culture.
-If you work hard, you’ll become a great programmer while opening up more potentially lucrative coding opportunities.
+These schools maintain their results with strong employer partnerships, and for these relationships to stay strong, they have to send great candidates to employers that fit their company culture.
+If you work hard, you’ll become a great programmer while giving yourself a better chance at a high salary after your coding bootcamp.

 Commit to Continued Learning